The Ultimate Guide to Electronic Music Genres

-Intelligent Dance Music, IDM, is believed to have originated in the United States in 1992 after the release of the ‘Artificial Intelligence Warp’ compilation, which included tracks by Aphex Twin, I.A.O., Speedy J, The Black Dog, B12, The Orb, and Autechre.
+Intelligent Dance Music (IDM) originated from a collection of artists in the United Kingdom, but the term IDM itself is believed to have originated in the United States in 1992 after the release of the ‘Artificial Intelligence Warp’ compilation, which included tracks by Aphex Twin, I.A.O., Speedy J, The Black Dog, B12, The Orb, and Autechre.
 This was a far departure from music to simply dance to, and comprised of textures and ambient soundscapes.
 The idea of IDM was to connect with the music intimately and listen to it over headphones instead of big speakers at a nightclub.

 Since the term “Intelligent” Dance Music is often considered condescending, IDM is also referred to as ‘Art Techno’, ‘Electronica’, or ‘Armchair Techno’.

-Some of the most popular IDM artists are Squarepusher, Polygon Window, and Amon Tobin.
+Some of the most popular IDM artists are Aphex Twin, Squarepusher, and Amon Tobin.

-The name “garage” comes from the New York nightclub Paradise Garage which operated from 1977-87 and artists ranging from The Clash to Sylvester played at the venue, as long as the music they played could be danced to.
+The name “garage” comes from the New York nightclub Paradise Garage which operated from 1977 to 87 and artists ranging from The Clash to Sylvester played at the venue, as long as the music they played could be danced to.